How to Use This Serial Number Lookup Guide

 Remington Serial Number Guides

 Remington shotgun dating can involve both receiver serial numbers and barrel date codes.
 Barrel swaps are common enough that the whole gun must be evaluated.
+For company history, major rifle, shotgun and handgun families, and broader identification guidance, begin with the Remington firearms history and collector guide.

 Military & Semi-Automatic Pistols